lipeng1667/HomeAssistantBackend/readme.md

 ## Security Considerations

-1. Always use HTTPS in production
+1. **Always use HTTPS in production**
-2. Keep your JWT secrets secure and complex
+2. **Keep your JWT secrets secure and complex** (32+ characters required)
-3. Regularly update dependencies
+3. **Secure your Redis instance** with authentication and network restrictions
+4. **Regularly update dependencies** and security patches
-4. Monitor rate limiting and adjust as needed
+5. **Monitor rate limiting** and adjust thresholds as needed
-5. Keep your MariaDB server secure and updated
+6. **Keep MariaDB and Redis servers secure** and updated
-6. Regularly backup your database
+7. **Regularly backup your database** and Redis data if persistence is enabled
-7. Use strong passwords for database users
+8. **Use strong passwords** for database and Redis authentication
+9. **Implement network firewalls** to restrict database and Redis access
+10. **Monitor application metrics** for unusual patterns or attacks

+### Redis Security

+- Use Redis password authentication in production
+- Bind Redis to localhost or private networks only
+- Consider Redis ACLs for fine-grained access control
+- Monitor Redis memory usage and set appropriate limits

 ## Contributing